PatrickHead/svg/README.md

 <a id="known-issues-and-limitations"></a>
 ## Known issues and limitations

-At the time of writing of this document, there are no known issues with the @b svg software.
+At the time of writing of this document, there are no known issues with the **svg** software.

 [Back to Table of Contents](#TOC)